CalebBarnes/nextwp/@nextwp/core/README.md

 Fetches data from an options page created in WordPress.

-⚠ This function requires the [@nextwp/core Headless WordPress plugin](https://github.com/@nextwp/core/@nextwp/core-next-wp-plugin) to register the REST API endpoint for fetching options pages.
+⚠ This function requires the [NextWP - Headless Toolkit](https://github.com/CalebBarnes/nextwp/@nextwp/wp-plugin) to register the REST API endpoint for fetching options pages.

 - **Parameters**:
   - `slug`: `String` - The slug of the options page.